 You’ll know that it’s actually working because this is a hundred percent here, as it should be.

-This topic has been widely requested on the forum and elsewhere.
+This topic on DAX calculations for total of average has been widely requested on the forum and elsewhere.

 When getting the total of averages, we use a combination functions like AVERAGEX, HASONEVALUE, and SUMX with some logic combined to get the ultimate total of all averages.